lupyuen/lupyuen.github.io/src/auto2.md

 > __Bob__: Uhhh I think it might be the BL602 Updates from __NuttX Mainline__ that I merged last night.
 I forgot to test the changes.
 Sorry!

-Sounds like a nightmare, but this story could be real. [__Robert Lipe__](https://www.robertlipe.com/) and I are already facing similar issues today.
+Sounds like a nightmare, but this story could be real. [__Robert Lipe__](https://www.robertlipe.com/) and I are already facing similar challenges today.

 Let's intervene and rewrite the narrative...